 But what about the predicted savings for households?
 The government has predicted these will equate to a total of £300m in 2020, rising annually until 2030.
 However, these predictions may turn out to be optimistic.
 Nearly a third (32%) of the projected savings from smart meters are from consumers using energy more efficiently.
 But a smart meter is purely an information provider and doesn’t provide insight into how people can use this data to reduce their bills or energy waste.

 It’s clear that to realise savings from smart meters, households will need advice on how exactly to turn the information provided by their smart meter into energy savings.

 Are smart meters worth the cost?

-So far, smart meters haven’t proven to be much of a money saver.
+So far, smart meters haven't proven to be much of a money saver on their own.
 Research from consumer champion Which? showed that while 34% of smart meter owners think their gas and electricity use has reduced since they had a smart meter installed, another 20% have seen an increase.
 For the rest, there’s been no change.

-Loop allows people to build an understanding of how they consume, and more importantly waste energy, whether that’s by leaving lights on unnecessarily or leaving home appliances on standby.
+On average, Loop users cut their usage by 10% by building an understanding of how you consume, and more importantly waste energy, whether that’s by leaving lights on unnecessarily or leaving home appliances on standby.

 With Loop, you can find out how you use electricity, then make smart decisions about using less - click here to find out more.
 We have a risk-free, no-quibble, money-back guarantee as standard, so what's to lose...apart from some £££ from your bills and some weight from your carbon footprint?